nntuli-godaddy/wratt/README.md

 ## (JAVIER'S BRANCH)

+## NEW CHANGES:
+You are now able to run `docker compose up --build` in root and start up both the API and server!!!
+No need to make two separate terminals!
+YES.

 Separate the `frontend` folder and `backend` folder into different terminals for now.
 - `cd frontend` in terminal 1
 - `cd backend` in terminal 2